 Brookhaven has formally advised the Company that they believe that the amount potentially due from the Company to Brookhaven for reimbursement of patent related expenses is approximately \$1.3 million.
 The Company has advised Brookhaven that it disputes their determination of patent-related expenses due under the license agreement.
 There can be no assurance as to the outcome of this matter.
 In any event, no patent-related expenses are due to Brookhaven under the license agreement until the submission by the Company of an NDA for CPP-109.
-As the Company has not yet filed an NDA for CPP-109, no amounts relating to this matter are accrued in the accompanying June 30, 2012 and December 31, 2011 condensed balance sheets.
+As the Company has not yet filed an NDA for CPP-109, no amounts relating to this matter are accrued in the accompanying September 30, 2012 and December 31, 2011 condensed balance sheets.

-b.
+- b.
 LICENSE AGREEMENT WITH NORTHWESTERN UNIVERSITY.
 On August 27, 2009, the Company entered into a license agreement with Northwestern University (Northwestern), under which it acquired worldwide rights to commercialize new GABA aminotransferase inhibitors and derivatives of vigabatrin that have been discovered by Northwestern.
 Under the terms of the license agreement, Northwestern granted the Company an exclusive worldwide license to certain composition of matter patents related to the new class of inhibitors and a patent application relating to derivatives of vigabatrin.
-The Company has identified and designated the lead compound under this license as CPP-115.

-Under the license agreement with Northwestern, the Company will be responsible for continued research and development of any resulting product candidates.
-As of June 30, 2012, the Company has paid \$136,590 in connection with the license and has accrued license fees of \$105,000 in the accompanying June 30, 2012 condensed balance sheet for expenses, maintenance fees and milestones.
+The Company has identified and designated the lead compound under this license as CPP-115. - Under the license agreement with Northwestern, the Company will be responsible for continued research and development of any resulting product candidates.
+As of September 30, 2012, the Company has paid \$141,590 in connection with the license and has accrued license fees of \$101,250 in the accompanying September 30, 2012 condensed balance sheet for expenses, maintenance fees and milestones.
 In addition, the Company is obligated to pay certain milestone payments in future years relating to clinical development activities with respect to CPP-115, and royalties on any products resulting from the license agreement.
-The next milestone payment of \$150,000 is due on the earlier of successful completion of the first Phase II clinical trial of CPP-115 or August 27, 2015.
+The next milestone payment of \$150,000 is due on the earlier of successful completion of the first Phase II clinical trial of CPP-115 or August 27, 2015. - c.

-c.
 LICENSE AGREEMENT WITH NEW YORK UNIVERSITY AND THE FEINSTEIN INSTITUTE FOR MEDICAL RESEARCH.
 On December 13, 2011, the Company entered into a license agreement with New York University (NYU) and the Feinstein Institute for Medical Research (FIMR) under which it acquired worldwide rights to commercialize GABA aminotransferase inhibitors in the treatment for Tourette Syndrome.
 The Company is obligated to pay certain milestone payments in future years relating to clinical development activities and royalties on any products resulting from the license agreement.

-7. Commitments (continued).
+6. Commitments (continued).

-d.
-AGREEMENT WITH NIDA.
+I. AGREEMENT WITH NIDA.
 On April 13, 2010, the Company signed a definitive Clinical Trial Agreement (CTA) with NIDA to jointly conduct a U.S. Phase II(b) clinical trial evaluating CPP-109 for the treatment of cocaine addiction (the Phase II(b) Trial).
-As part of the CTA, NIDA, under their agreement with the VA, has agreed to provide substantial resources towards the completion of the Phase II(b) Trial.
-This 207 subject double-blind, placebo-controlled trial is being conducted at thirteen leading addiction research facilities across the United States.
-The Phase II(b) Trial, which is being overseen by the VA, was initiated in November 2010, and the Company expects to report top-line data from the Phase II(b) Trial around the end of September 2012.
-The Phase II(b) Trial is designed to confirm the safety and efficacy of CPP-109 for the treatment of cocaine addiction and if successful, the Company believes that it will qualify to be one of the adequate and well controlled trials required to support approval of an NDA for CPP-109.
+As part of the CTA, NIDA, under their agreement with the VA, agreed to provide substantial resources towards the completion of the Phase II(b) Trial.
+This 207 subject double-blind, placebo-controlled trial was conducted at thirteen leading addiction research facilities across the United States.
+The Phase II(b) Trial, which was overseen by the VA, was initiated in November 2010.
+The VA was responsible for management and statistical analyses of the data being collected from the trial.
+Subsequent to quarter end, on November 8, 2012, the Company announced that the CPP-109 Phase II(b) Trial did not meet the primary endpoint.
+See Note 12.